ElliotEckholm/Language_Model_Transfer_Learning/README.md

 * learn.predict("Biology is used in space") -> False
 * learn.predict("The White House makes mistakes about space") -> False
 * learn.predict("Station Crew Sees Typhoon from Space") -> False

+## Future Improvements
+* Gather more NASA/Space Articles
+* Use Article's Descriptions + Title
+* Experiment with Models Hyperparameters
+* Increase number of Epochs